DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 Not providing values to these parameters will result in receiving the latest exchange date from all the currencies and Euro as the base.
 ## Application view

-Application UI is on TODO list.
+I created separate application that communicates using REST API and displays requested eschage rates data.
+Link to the repository: https://github.com/DawidPerkowskiGit/DP_Exchange_Currency_App_NG

 ![img.png](img.png)

 ![obraz](https://github.com/DawidPerkowskiGit/ExchangeCurrencyApp_DP/assets/87314459/4db0bdc6-087a-438f-9287-867802ea9b58)

-## Todo

-- UI graphic interface - another application developed with Angular.
-Sends REST API requests to this application, receives data and displays exchange ratios graphs and statistics.